-There is no question about Matabeleland past, it did happen; our concern is the authenticity of Matabeleland history that is now effectively a version of past events as decided and agreed upon in Harare.
+There is no question about Matabeleland past, it did happen; our concern is its misrepresentation, the Matabeleland history which is now effectively a version of past events as decided and agreed upon in Harare.
 We have yet to write our own history because we are not in control of the systems that determine what constitutes history in Zimbabwe.

 Zimbabwe’s history is disproportionately kind to ZANU PF and Mashonaland because it is written by ZANU PF and its ethnic Shona allies drawing from their selective memory.
 The history is quite simply a set of lies agreed upon in Mashonaland; it is a falsified account that turns past ethnic Shona thieves into historical heroes and creates dissidents out of heroes of liberty.
 It elevates the unimportant brought about by mostly fools in ZANU PF and relegates to the margins all perceived opponents.

 Zimbabwean university campuses and publishing houses cannot be entrusted with writing our history because many of the scholars from Mashonaland are rather emotionally distant from the realities of Matabeleland’s experiences of the Zimbabwean ‘independence’ to date.
 This evident emotional detachment is not driven by a genuine desire for objectivity but an outcome of unfortunate political ideals grounded on tribal myopia.

 It is only a ZANU PF orientated narrative that would unashamedly describe Gukurahundi atrocities as ‘…a moment of madness…’ instead of a crime against humanity.
 The saddest reality of Zimbabwean politics is the number of ethnic Shona individuals and scholars who are conveniently choosing not to remember Gukurahundi atrocities for what they were in the process risking a repeat of the same.